Cindy Vallar, Editor & Reviewer

 Within two months after those in Veracruz learned of the disaster, they sent out a salvage expedition.
 Divers located the wrecks and retrieved about half of the silver coins and bullion before nasty weather forced them to abandon their salvage operations.
 The U.S. Army Corps of Engineers most likely destroyed the Santa Maria de Yciar while dredging in the 1940s.
 After an Indiana businessman discovered coins along the beach in 1967, treasure hunters discovered most of the remaining riches from the Espiritu Santo.
 In 1973 the Texas Antiquities Committee excavated the remains of the San Esteban.
-Although much of the hull had been destroyed, archeologists recovered enough to reconstruct and study the Spanish colonial ship.
-After the State of Texas successfully sued the treasure hunters for what they had recovered from the Espiritu Santo, the University of Texas preserved the artifacts--including anchors, guns, coins, crucifixes, gold jewelry, pre-Colombian objects, tableware, and three astrolabes--for future study.
+Although much of the hull had been destroyed, archaeologists recovered enough to reconstruct and study the Spanish colonial ship.
+After lengthy litigation between the State of Texas and the company that recovered artifacts from the Espiritu Santo, a settlement was reached and the University of Texas preserved the artifacts -- including anchors, guns, coins, crucifixes, gold jewelry, pre-Colombian objects, tableware, and three astrolabes -- for future study.

 Perhaps the best-known treasure ship a hurricane sank was the Nuestra Señora de Atocha, the Almiranta or vice-flagship of the 1622 fleet.
 The 550-ton Atocha carried 133 seamen, eighty-two soldiers, forty-eight passengers, and twenty guns.
 Copper, silver, indigo, tobacco, cochineal (a scarlet dye), and rosewood filled her holds, while amongst the belongings of passengers and crew were hidden precious jewels and gold bars.
 When the hurricane struck, it destroyed eight of the twenty-eight vessels comprising the Tierra Firma Flota and scattered the wreckage across the lower Florida Keys and the Dry Tortugas.